 You may see farmers (and their families) working the fields by hand or with the assistance of an ox and plow.
 Depending on the season, agricultural products may be available for sale along the trail to Khamum Yulley.

 The Queen of Bhutan commissioned Khamsum Yulley Namgyal Chorten in 2004 to promote peace and harmony.
 View the sculptures inside Khamsum Yulley and continue climbing the steep stairs to the top level.
 You can go out on the roof of Khamsum Yulley Namgyal Chorten for expansive views of the Punakha Valley.

 Temple of Divine Madman

-Wander through the unforgettable village of Sopsokha adorned with wooden penises and phallic murals.
-It is the only place in Bhutan that my kids refused to pose for a photo!
+Wander through the unforgettable village of Sopsokha, adorned with wooden penises and phallic murals.
+It is the only place in Bhutan where my kids refused to pose for a photo!
 After souvenir shopping (or not), follow a trail for about 20 minutes to Chimmi Lhakhang, also known as the Temple of the Divine Madman and the Fertility Temple.